gear-foundation/academy/docs/02-basic/02-program-basics/building.md

 }
 ```

-You can find built Wasm files in the `target/wasm32-unknown-unknown/release` directory.
+The build Wasm files can be found in the `target/wasm32-unknown-unknown/release` directory.